cperreault11/supply-chain-simulation-environment/README.md

 the open-source Python codebase allows easy development of new components and baselines.

-## Documentation

-Generated documentation for the latest released version can be accessed here:
-TODO for opensource

-### Plain-old-python-setup.py
+This version is edited for power supply simulations

+* Use linux/WSL

+* Create a virtualenv with Python 3.7 and activate it

-* Clone the git repository (e.g. `git clone TODO FOR OPENSOURCE)
+* Clone the git repository

 * Build a source distribution:
 - `python setup.py sdist`

 * Install:
 - `python setup.py install`

+* pip install .

 * Switch to develop mode (recommended):
 - `python setup.py develop`